Casita Travel Terms and Conditions

 Article 10, paragraph 3

-If this agreement is terminated in accordance with paragraph 1 of this Article, Casita is obliged to immediately refund to the Tenant all monies already paid by the Tenant that it still has in its possession.
-Casita also undertakes to recover any amounts already paid to the Landlord and, where possible, to hold any liable third parties accountable for the damage suffered by Casita, the Landlord and the Tenant.
-However, Casita is not obliged to do more than this towards the Tenant.
+If the booking is terminated in accordance with paragraph 1 of this Article, Casita is obligated to immediately refund all monies already paid by the Tenant and still in its possession.
+Casita also undertakes to reclaim any amounts already paid to the Landlord and, where possible, to hold liable third parties accountable for the damages suffered by Casita, the Landlord, and the Tenant.
+However, Casita is not obligated to do more than this towards the Tenant.

 Article 10, paragraph 4

-If the cause of the cancellation can be attributed to the Tenant or the traveller(s), the resulting damage shall be borne by the Tenant.
+If the cause of the termination can be attributed to the Tenant or the traveler(s), any resulting damages will be borne by the Tenant.

 Article 10, paragraph 5

 Casita's offer is non-binding.
-Casita may revoke the offer, if necessary, even after acceptance by the Tenant and any confirmation thereof by Casita.
-The Landlord must revoke the offer as soon as possible, but in any case, within 24 hours of the day of acceptance, stating the reasons for doing so.
-If the Tenant accepts the offer at the weekend, the period for revocation by Casita shall commence at midnight on Sunday evening, unless this is followed by a generally recognised public holiday, in which case the period shall commence at midnight on the last public holiday.
+Casita may revoke the offer if necessary, even after the Tenant has accepted it and confirmed it, if applicable.
+The Landlord must revoke the offer as soon as possible, but in any case within 24 hours of the date of acceptance, stating the reasons.
+If the Tenant accepts the offer during the weekend, Casita's withdrawal period begins at midnight on Sunday evening, unless it is followed by a generally recognized public holiday, in which case the period begins at midnight of the last public holiday.

-In all cases where the Tenant is entitled to a refund of payments already made by the client, Casita will do so without delay, but in any case, within 14 days after the right to a refund has arisen.
+Article 10, paragraph 6: In all cases in which the Tenant is entitled to a refund of payments already made by the Client, Casita will do so without delay, but in any case within 14 days after the right to a refund arose.

 Article 11 Changes by Casita